-In the event of a public health emergency, there may be disruptions in governmental operations and infrastructure as well as in the clinical health care system.
+In the event of a public health emergency, there may be disruptions in governmental operations and infrastructure as well as in the clinical healthcare system.
 At the same time, there may be a surge of patients and individuals in the community who require services.
-It is critical that the District of Columbia (the District) take steps to address a medical surge.
-Such steps may include modifying scopes of practice for health professionals, using volunteer health practitioners, and switching to crisis standards of care (CSC).
+It is critical that the District take steps to address a medical surge.
+Such steps may include modifying scopes of practice for health professionals, using volunteer health practitioners, and switching to crisis standards of care.
 Another way to address medical surge is through the use of mobile medical clinics that may be deployed in the areas of the District that are most in need.

 11.2 Scope of Practice

-Scope of practice refers to the range of services that licensed practitioners are authorized to perform.
-In the District of Columbia (the District), scopes of practice are defined by the Health Occupations Boards.
+In general, scope of practice refers to the range of services that licensed practitioners are authorized to perform.
+In the District, scopes of practice are defined by the Health Occupations Boards.
 D.C.
 Official Code § 3-1201.01.
 During disasters and emergencies, the Mayor may determine that it is necessary to modify the scope of practice for health professionals to meet increased demand for services.
 In that case, the Mayor may issue a Mayor’s Order enlarging the permitted activities practitioners may perform or expanding the types of practitioners that are authorized to perform certain activities (e.g., a physician assistant may be permitted to provide certain services without the supervision of a physician).

 11.3 Licensure Portability and Volunteer Health Practitioners

-The EMAC mechanism provides for interstate recognition of licenses held by professionals responding to disasters and emergencies.
-It also addresses liability issues.
-However, EMAC’s provisions related to licensure and portability have been interpreted to apply to state government employees only, with no application to private sector workers.
-See Darby C. Allen & Susan Feigin Harris, Licensure Issues in the Event of a Disaster or Emergency.
-Am.
-Health Law.
-Ass’n Emergency Preparedness Toolkit (2012).
+The EMAC provides for interstate recognition of licenses held by professionals responding to disasters and emergencies.
+However, its provisions related to licensure and portability have been interpreted to apply to state government employees only, with no application to private sector workers.
+See Portability of Licensure and the Nation's Health.
+EMAC also addressed liability issues.

 “Volunteer health practitioner” is defined as a health practitioner who provides health or veterinary services, with or without compensation for those services, including an employee of the federal government.
 Practitioners who receive compensation pursuant to a preexisting employment relationship with a host entity or affiliate that requires the practitioner to provide health services in the District are not considered volunteer health practitioners unless the practitioner is employed by a disaster relief organization while an emergency declaration is in effect.
 D.C.
 Official Code § 7-2361.01(17).